13 of football’s biggest sh*thouses: Van Bommel, Ramos, Costa, Pepe…

 It’s the act of the man who has been on both sides of this kind of battle and knows which buttons to push.
 Busquets’ shithousery gets kicked up a notch when you realise he has no need to do any of this, and probably just gets a kick out of it.

-I know what you’re thinking, Scott Brown gets caught out and sent off a lot for a supposed shithouse.
-Well, you’re right to a point, but have you stopped to think that, were he not such an efficient shithouse, he’d be sent off in every game?
+I know what you’re thinking, Scott Brown got caught out and sent off a lot for a supposed shithouse.
+Well, you’re right to a point, but have you stopped to think that, were he not such an efficient shithouse, he’d have been sent off in every game?
 That’s what we thought.

 The best shithouses are the most committed; those who never take a day off.
 People like David Batty, who did this in a friendly.